-The picture at the top of this deposit page shows some of the cotton traders and their supplies in the market in Dimalle.
+The picture at the top of this collection page shows some of the cotton traders and their supplies in the market in Dimalle.

-The deposit contains data that are collected in three field work visits during 2004-2007 as part of a project supported by the Netherlands Science Foundation (NWO).
+The collection contains data that are collected in three field work visits during 2004-2007 as part of a project supported by the Netherlands Science Foundation (NWO).

 In the ELDP-prject multimedia material are collected in January, February and March 2016, 2017 and 2018.